 It's important to develop mutually beneficial relationships within your department and team as well as throughout your company.
 Don't forget to connect with your co-workers, old and new, and continuously try to network with those outside of your immediate office or work environment.

-To put yourself in line for such an opportunity like a promotion, set the time to get to know all of your colleagues.
-Be curious about their work and opportunities they foresee on the horizon.
+To put yourself in line for such an opportunity as a promotion, set the time to get to know all of your colleagues.
+Be curious about their work and the opportunities they foresee on the horizon.